THE NAGA GROUP AG (von NuWays AG): BUY

 °

-Die The Naga Group Aktie wird zum Zeitpunkt der Veröffentlichung der Nachricht mit einem Plus von +3,60 % und einem Kurs von 0,978EUR auf Tradegate (19.
-September 2024, 09:03 Uhr) gehandelt.
+Die The Naga Group Aktie wird zum Zeitpunkt der Veröffentlichung der Nachricht mit einem Minus von -3,30 % und einem Kurs von 1,025EUR auf Tradegate (20.
+September 2024, 08:19 Uhr) gehandelt.

 Analyst: